rsgill1978/1PasswordExporter/FAQ.md

 ### How do I handle duplicate passwords?

-During import, Apple Passwords will:
+**This script automatically handles entries with identical names:**
+- If you have multiple entries named "acme" in 1Password, they will be exported as `acme`, `acme_2`, `acme_3`, etc.
+- This prevents data loss during export

+**After importing to Apple Passwords:**
+1. **Manually review for duplicates** - Apple Passwords may create additional duplicates during import
+2. Check entries with `_2`, `_3` suffixes and compare them
+3. Merge or delete duplicates as needed
-1. Detect duplicates (matching URL + username)
-2. Prompt you to choose: Overwrite, Skip, or Merge
+4. Apple Passwords will also detect duplicates (matching URL + username) and prompt you to choose: Overwrite, Skip, or Merge
-3. Review each carefully before confirming

-To avoid duplicates:
+**To avoid duplicates before export:**
-- Export existing Apple Passwords entries first
+- Clean up duplicate entries in 1Password first
-- Manually merge in a spreadsheet
+- Export existing Apple Passwords entries and merge in a spreadsheet
 - Re-import the consolidated list

 ### Can I import to multiple devices?